 This could mean that you have to hunker down and stay put for a while at times and not move around as often as you thought.
 This could be a good thing or a bad thing, depending on how you look at it.
 On the one hand, you may get to visit few places during your trip, but on the other, by staying longer in each place, you may gain a deeper understanding of life there.
 And if you are one of the many who are starting to take their families on adventures like this, slowing down is imperative for the kids, especially the younger ones.
 It also makes educating on the road far easier when you stay put for a month or two at a time.

-Before you decide to travel as a location independent professional, carefully weigh the pros and cons as they apply to your situation.
+Before you decide to travel as a digital nomad, carefully weigh the pros and cons as they apply to your situation.

 - Is the security of a steady income worth the sacrifice of having to work while you travel?